tdamiano/site/content/home/about.md

 +++

 # Biography
-Hello, welcome to my new website built using R, Hugo, Rmarkdown and Blogdown!
+Hello!

-I am a PhD candidate at the Humphrey School of Public Affairs at the University of Minnesota.
+My name is Tony Damiano and I am a PhD candidate at the Humphrey School of Public Affairs at the University of Minnesota.
+I received a master's degree in Urban and Regional Planning at the Humphrey School and my undergraduate degree in Political Science at Marquette University in Milwaukee, WI.
 I grew up in Iowa City, IA.
-I received a master's degree in Urban and Regional Planning at the Humphrey School and my undergraduate degree in Political Science at Marquette University in Milwaukee, WI.

 I work as a research assistant at the Center for Urban and Regional Affairs (CURA).
 Before starting my PhD degree, I worked the Community GIS Program at CURA providing GIS technical assistance to local neighborhood organizations and nonprofits.

-My research interests include housing policy, urban political economy, race and inequality.
-I also love R, open data, and GIS.
+My research interests include housing policy, community-based research, race and inequality.
+I do mostly quantitative analysis using R, Stata and ArcGIS.
+I believe the best and most useful research for social changes comes through the co-production of knowlege by and with marginalized communities.